wellplayed/wptlhearthstone/README.md

 ##Roster
  - Teams must field a minimum of 4 players
  - Teams may have a maximum of 6 players.
-This count applies to members who leave the tournament throughout.
+ - Players may add 1 player to their roster between weekends

 ---

 #Open Qualifier
  - Register as a team of 2 players
  - Swiss format
+ - Random seeding
  - Teams will play each other in a Bo3 of Bo3s
  - Teams will compete until there are 4 top teams
  - Those 4 teams will be merged to form the final 2 teams for the main event